ome/yaclifw/README.rst

   python setup.py test -t test/unit

-Unit tests are also run by the Travis_ build on every Pull Request opened against the main repository.
+Unit tests are also run by the GitHub workflow on every Pull Request opened against the main repository.

 License